mike-at-redspace/mike-at-redspace/README.md

 Hi I'm Mike Vardy! 👋

 I am a Senior Full Stack Web Dev with a decade of helping brands tell their story online.
-Currently I work for [REDspace](redspace.com).
+Currently I work full time for [REDspace](redspace.com) but if you have an interesting project you can read my [sales pictch](https://i-heart-php.github.io/me/) or connect with me on [LinkedIn](https://www.linkedin.com/in/mvardy/).

 # Did you know…?